-Managing Your Time While Working From Home
+Managing Your Time While Working from Home: Productivity Tips

 It’s mid-April and many of us are adapting to our ‘new normal’ which includes working from home.
 While Unit Connect Property Management Software gives you the ability to work from home, there are still a few daily practices you can integrate to set yourself up for success.
 Self-control and time blocking are two of these very effective tools, they will help you stay focused and meet your deadlines.